techniq/odata-query/README.md

 const query = buildQuery({...}) fetch(`http://localhost?${query}`)
 ```
 where the query object syntax for `{...}` is defined below.
-There is also [react-odata](https://github.com/techniq/react-odata) which utilizies this library for a declarative component.
+There is also [react-odata](https://github.com/techniq/react-odata) which utilizies this library for a declarative React component.

 ## Usage
 See [tests](src/index.test.js) for examples as well